 In the academic world John held the position of Director of the MBA programmes in the School of Public Policy at Birmingham University.
 He went on to serve as Professor and Head of the School of Town and Regional Planning at Dundee University, and Professor and Group Convenor of Public Policy and Management at Aston Business School.
 More recently he worked as Director of the Local Government Centre at Warwick Business School, which over a decade carried out a wide range of policy analyses and evaluations for central government departments, the National Audit Office, the Audit Commission and local government.
 The Centre also ran the Warwick Local Authority Research Consortium and various Social Exclusion Networks involving leading councils (including Birmingham, Manchester, Cardiff and Bristol) in research focusing on innovations in policy and service delivery.
 In carrying out this research agenda the Centre adopted coproduction methods of engaging elected members, officers and academics in the work.

 Professor Mawson currently holds a Chair in Durham Business School and has been Director of the Institute for Local Governance, since 2010.
 This is a regional research and knowledge exchange intermediary which sources University research expertise for its public sectors from North East Academics.
-Since its establishment in 2009 it has brokered and/or delivered some 90 research projects worth some £2,000,000, raised a further £600,000 for its Partners and organised 187 knowledge exchange events involving 4,500 participants held across the North East.
-Of particular note are region-wide projects delivered for the Association of North East Councils including the impact of enhanced Scottish Devolution on the North East; the consequences of public expenditure cuts on the region; the monitoring of welfare reform; the provision of mental health services for children and young people; and Borderlands strategic collaboration.
+Since its establishment in 2009 it has brokered and/or delivered some 97 research projects worth over £2,000,000, raised a further £600,000 for its Partners and organised 203 knowledge exchange events involving 5,100 participants held across the North East.
+Of particular note are region-wide projects delivered for North East Councils including the impact of enhanced Scottish Devolution on the North East; the consequences of public expenditure cuts on the region; the monitoring of welfare reform; the provision of mental health services for children and young people; and Borderlands strategic collaboration.